faahpamo/dao-design-pattern/README.md

 ![DAOTest Output](https://github.com/faimoh/dao-design-pattern/blob/master/images/DAOTest_Output_1.png)

 Notice that, I didn't create any DAO object for each database - MySQL and Derby.
 I have just interacted with the DAOFactory object and then the actual DAO implementation object returned by the factory.

+## Conclusion
+DAO pattern essentially has helped me in easily migrating from one database to another.
+Further, it has removed the complex code that is written from all the business objects (Model) of a web application resulting in loosely coupled code.
+It has added an extra layer that hides the persistent storage mechanisms from database client code bringing in a centralized control.